History

 Accomplishments

-Since 1995, the NFP has aided nursing students and professionals with educational assistance to help sharpen their knowledge and professional skills.
-To date, the NFP has distributed more than $404,000 in scholarships to 260 students for nursing education and nursing research grants.
+Since 1995, NFP has distributed more than $432,000 in scholarships to 283 students for nursing education and nursing research grants.
 Established in 1983, NFP has been successful in facilitating and acknowledging the gifts and bequests with our vision of ensuring nurses for tomorrow.

 Our Beliefs

 Nurses are pillars in our communities, viewed as the most trusted profession in our nation.
-Having an adequate number of nurses improves quality of life and patient care.
-We believe that qualified nursing students should have the financial and career resources to successfully complete their education.
+Having an adequate number of nurses improves the quality of life and patient care.
+We believe qualified nursing students should have the financial and career resources to complete their education successfully.
 We look to experienced nurses to generate new knowledge through research.
-Those entrusted to nursing care have the right to expect qualified, caring RNs who uphold a strong code of ethics and responsibility.
+Those entrusted with nursing care have the right to expect qualified, caring professional nurses who uphold a strong code of ethics and responsibility.

 Our Goal

-NFP’s goal is to advance the educational and professional standards of nursing and the nursing profession through:
+NFP’s goal is to advance the educational and professional standards of nursing and the nursing profession by distributing scholarships for study, instruction, research, and scholarly pursuits in nursing to become future nurses, leaders, and educators.